-You won’t know what that means unless you’ve played The Mooseman.
+You won't understand the meaning of these powerful words until you play The Mooseman for yourself.
 It is a game that takes you on a journey through a mythological land based on Finno-Ugric tribes from Russia and eastern Europe.
-You’ll learn about culture in this game I had no inkling of, and it was truly magical to experience.
+You'll learn about culture in this game I had no inkling of, and it was truly magical to experience.

 The Mooseman is developed by Morteshka based in Perm, Russia.
 The game has been out on Steam since last year, and is making its way to all consoles on July 17, 2018.
 In it, you take on the role of the Mooseman, who has the mystical ability to see a hidden, mystical world naked to the normal human eye.
 This creates a journey that is spiritual and deeply cultural.

 The thing that drew me in the most was the art style.
 It is inspired by the Perm Animal Style, an ancient culture's art form that looks primitive and scribbled, almost like a cave painting.
 There are quite a few jaw-dropping set pieces that'll leave you awestruck at the sheer beauty of the game.
 The game is as much a work of art as it is a game, as you'll traverse through the different sections of the world within the culture the game is based on.
 The music, too, is phenomenal.
 It's folk music directly based on the Komi people, found in Russia and close-by countries.

 The gameplay is like a 2D walking simulator with lite puzzle and platforming elements.
 Double-tapping the arrow key to the right (which is the direction you'll always be walking in to progress) allows you to auto-walk.
 As you walk, you can activate your "spiritual senses" or some such and see the world in a new lens.
 Doing so will reveal white, luminescent spirits or paintings on trees and the cave walls that are beautiful and mysterious.